 “The limo is here,” Craig shouted, and we all trouped outside into the twilight.
 A blackbird was singing away and I marvelled at the beauty of the setting.
-I noticed a tennis court below the house, close to the water’s edge and an extensive reed bed to the left of it.
+I noticed a tennis court beside the house, close to the water’s edge and an extensive reed bed to the left of it.
 Sophie and I were first on and sat in the front seats just behind the driver.

 The limo journey took about half an hour through the Cheshire countryside.
 The destination was an old country house hotel with a large extension at the back.
 We were let off just by an imposing front entrance.
 We walked through a wood-panelled hallway with a grand staircase leading up to a minstrel gallery into a large room set with tables already occupied with, what Sophie told me later, employees of Cannon Pet Supplies and their wives.
-They all stood up as we went in.
+They all stood up and clapped as we went in.
 We were directed to a table set higher on a sort of stage at one end of the room.
 I was told to sit between Sophie and her aunt Susan.

 We were served a magnificent meal.
 I chose avocado and prawns for a starter and rack of lamb for my main course.
 They were both delicious.
 David Cannon had a fillet steak as a second main and insisted a growing lad like me needed more so I had one as well, before going onto creme caramel and cheese and biscuits.
 I also managed white wine with my starter, red wine with my two mains and port with my cheese.